Automattic/jetpack/projects/plugins/search/readme.txt

 5. Manage all of your Jetpack products, including Search, in a single place.

 == Changelog ==
-### 2.1.0 - 2024-05-23
+### 3.0.0 - 2024-09-05
-#### Added
-- Trigger a red bubble notification when bad plugin install is detected.

 #### Changed
-- Update WordPRess tested version to 6.5.
-- Update minimum WordPress version requirement to WordPress 6.4.
+- General: Update WordPress version requirements to WordPress 6.5 and indicate compatibility with WordPress 6.6.
-- Only show installation errors on the plugins page.
-- Show My Jetpack link on the plugins page even if the plugin is not installed.

 == Testimonials ==